mvindahl/zx81-dat-tape-reader/README.md

 There, fixed it in the editor.
 Again, the inferred offsets and run lengths turns out to be a useful feature.

-### Saving to .tzx
+### Step 3: Saving to .tzx

-In the lower right corner, there is a "save" which exports the data as a valid .tzx file.
-As one might expect, it will open a dialog for specifying where to save the output file.
+Once you are satisfied, you can save the .tzx file for testing in an emulator.
+A good check to perform at this point is to check the byte length listed in the lower left corner of the window.
+Anything but an integer number of bytes is probably a bad sign.

+To save, press the "Save as TZX" button located in the lower right corner of the window.
+This will open a save dialog.

 ## Further reading and previous art
 - http://problemkaputt.de/zxdocs.txt